 In the context of an application for insurance, a misrepresentation is ‘material’ when ‘communication of it would have had the effect of substantially increasing the chances of loss insured against so as to bring about a rejection of the risk or the charging of an increased premium.’

-In other words, if an insurance company wants to avoid paying benefits because of a misrepresentation, it must first demonstrate that correcting that error would have had an affect on the application – either by causing the insurance company to reject the application, or change the premium.
+In other words, if an insurance company wants to avoid paying benefits because of misrepresentation, it must first demonstrate that correcting that error would have had an effect on the application – either by causing the insurance company to reject the application, or change the premium.

 In Reid, the insurance company hadn’t done either.
 Had the company known Pansy lived in the home, there was no reason to believe that would change its consideration of Philip’s policy application.
 Because of that, the court said the insurance company’s summary disposition must be denied.